AdobeDocs/campaign-classic.en/help/delivery/using/configuring-the-mobile-application.md

 ### Step 4: Creating an Android delivery {#creating-android-delivery}

-Then you need to create a new delivery template and link it to the mobile application that you created.
+You now need to create a new delivery template and link it to the mobile application that you created.

 1. Go to **[!UICONTROL Resources]** > **[!UICONTROL Templates]** > **[!UICONTROL Delivery templates]**.
 1. Duplicate the **[!UICONTROL Deliver on Android]** template.